 Lake Louise

 People lump Banff and Lake Louise together so commonly that you would think they are only a street apart.
-Alas, there are almost 60 km apart, but don’t let that stop you.
-This hamlet is famous for its turquoise lake fed by a glacier against a backdrop of jagged peaks and anchored by a large but elegant chateau.
-You can get there with your own wheels or via a shuttle, but this popular tour is designed to give you time to explore the area before escorting you along the Icefields Parkway as well.
+Alas, they are almost 60 km apart, but don’t let that stop you.
+This hamlet is famous for its turquoise lake, fed by a glacier against a backdrop of jagged peaks and anchored by a large but elegant chateau.

 In winter, you can also enjoy one of the largest ski resorts in North America.
 (For more ideas, see this post on things to do in Lake Louise).
 While it can all be taken in via a day trip, at least one night at the Chateau Lake Louise will prove a memorable one.